From cognition to actionGroup Leader Page

 - Which neuronal populations are directly involved in orchestrating goal-oriented movements towards salient positions of this map

 - How, during development, these neuronal populations are assembled into functional networks with the degree of specificity needed to coordinate movements.

-In order to answer these questions, we focus on the motor network controlling head motion.
-The head system has the advantage of being relatively simple, if compared to the limb system, with only one individual joint and a limited set of muscles.
-Moreover, in rodents, target directed head movements are possibly the most commonly used strategy to interact with the world.
+In order to answer these questions, we focus on the motor network controlling head movements as, in rodents, target directed head movements are possibly the most commonly used strategy to interact with the world.

 Three-dimensional representation of motor space in the mouse superior colliculus.

 Current Biology, 28, 1-12.

 Ernesto Ciabatti, Ana González-Rueda, Letizia Mariotti, Fabio Morgeseand Marco Tripodi.
 (2017)

 Life-long genetic and functional access to neural circuits using Self-inactivating Rabies virus.